AdityaYadavalli1/Kaldi-on-ADA/README.md

 - To **local/chain2/tuning/run_tdnn_1a.sh**
   - I got $cuda_cmd" is unbounded variable error.
 It pointed at line 297 in the file.
 So I changed "$cuda_cmd" to "$train_cmd".
 This might be a bug in Kaldi because I've seen a commit where all cuda_cmds were changed to train_cmds in another recipe. (or maybe I have to load cuda module.
 I have to check this).
 I did not get this error after changing this line though.

 - To **data/train_clean_5_sp/feats.scp** (my guess is extracted features are kept here)
     - Whenever you rerun run.sh (which you will.
-No one gets it right the first time).
-Make sure that you delete this file.
-Otherwise the program stops after 20-30 mins and asks you delete.
-Basically, this saves your time.
+No one gets it right the first time), make sure that you delete this file.
+Otherwise the program stops after 1 hour and asks you delete.
+Even though the error message points exactly where the error is (so you can figure it out) it just wastes a lot of time so rather do this before you do `./run.sh`

+- To **data/lang_chain**
+  - Whenever you rerun run.sh, make sure that you delete this folder.
+Otherwise the program stops after 1-2 hour(s) and asks you delete this folder.
+Even though the error message points exactly where the error is (so you can figure it out) it just wastes a lot of time so rather do this before you do `./run.sh`